-NOTE 12: PROPERTY TAXES
+NOTE 13: PROPERTY TAXES

 Property tax revenues are collected as the result of special levies passed by the voters in the District.
 Taxes are levied on January 1.
 The taxpayer has the obligation of paying all taxes on April 30 or one-half then and one-half on October 31.
 Typically, slightly more than half of the collections are made on the April 30 date.
 The October 31 collection is not available in time to cover liabilities for the fiscal period ended August 31.
 Therefore, the fall portion of property taxes is not accrued as revenue.
-Instead, the property taxes due on October 31 are recorded as deferred revenue.
+Effective for the 2013-2014 school year, the district implemented provisions of GASB Statement No. 65 items Previously Reported as Assets and Liabilities.
+As a result, deferred property taxes were reclassified from liabilities to deferred inflow of resources.
+Instead, the property taxes due on October 31 are recorded as deferred inflow of resources.

-NOTE 13: JOINT VENTURES AND JOINTLY GOVERNED ORGANIZATIONS
+NOTE 14: JOINT VENTURES AND JOINTLY GOVERNED ORGANIZATIONS

 The District is a member of the King County Director's Association (KCDA).
 KCDA is a purchasing cooperative designed to pool the member districts' purchasing power.
-The board authorized joining the association by passing a resolution dated June 12, 1974, and has remained in the joint venture ever since.
-The District's current equity of \$ 10,675.63 is the accumulation of the annual assignment of KCDA's operating surplus based upon the percentage derived from KCDA's total sales to the District compared to all other districts applied against paid administrative fees.
-The District may withdraw from the joint venture and will receive its equity in 10 annual allocations of merchandise or 15 annual payments.
+The board authorized joining the association by passing Resolution dated April 22, 1974, and has remained in the joint venture ever since.
+The District's current equity of \$56,688 is the accumulation of the annual assignment of KCDA's operating surplus based upon the percentage derived from KCDA's total sales to the District compared to all other districts applied against paid administrative fees.
+The District may withdraw from the joint venture and will receive its equity in ten annual allocations of merchandise or 15 annual payments.

-NOTE 14: FUND BALANCE CLASSIFICATION DETAILS
+NOTE 15: FUND BALANCE CLASSIFICATION DETAILS

 The District's financial statements include the following amounts presented in the aggregate.
+5

 Capital Debt Transportation

+General ASB Projects Service Vehicle

-General Fund ASB Fund Projects Fund Service Fund Vehicle Fund
+Fund Fund Fund Fund Fund

+Nonspendable Fund

-Non-spendable Fund Balance
+Balance

-Inventory
+Inventory and \$40,000

+Prepaid Items

 Restricted Fund Balance

-Carryover of Restricted Revenues
+Carryover of \$350,000 549,058

+Restricted

+Revenues

-Debt Service \$222,031
+Debt Service \$114,000 5,122,103

 Arbitrage Rebate

 Uninsured Risks

-Other Items \$66,894 \$57,644
+Other Items \$1,831,857

 Committed Fund Balance

+Minimum Fund

-Minimum Fund Balance Policy \$1,584,551
+Balance Policy

-Other Commitments (\$187,266)
+Other Commitments

 Assigned Fund Balance

 Contingencies

 Other Capital

 Projects

-Other Purposes
+Other Purposes \$3,150,000

-Fund Purposes \$245,232
+Fund Purposes \$341,624

+Unassigned Fund Balance \$551,766